COMP311/lab-0/README.md

 To generate a new SSH key, follow [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
 Do only the steps in the section named "Generating a new SSH key".

-On step 2, accept the default file location by pressing enter.
-On step 3, when prompted for a passphrase, you may use no passphrase by simply pressing enter twice.
+On step 2, accept the default file location by pressing Enter.
+On step 3, when prompted for a passphrase, you may use no passphrase by simply pressing Enter twice.

 Then, follow [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account) to add your SSH public key to your GitHub account.